Borderland Beat: History and content

 Borderland Beat was the first media outlet to confirm the May 2020 death of Sinaloa Cartel drug lord José Rodrigo Aréchiga Gamboa ("El Chino Ántrax"), who had been in supervised released at his home in San Diego, California, but escaped to his hometown of Culiacán, Sinaloa.
-BB broke the story after one of their sources confirmed to them that Chino Ántrax was killed in a shootout in Culiacán along with his sister Ada Jimena Aréchiga Gamboa and brother-in-law Juan Garcia Espinoza.
+Borderland Beat broke the story after one of their sources confirmed to them that Chino Ántrax was killed in a shootout in Culiacán along with his sister Ada Jimena Aréchiga Gamboa and brother-in-law Juan Garcia Espinoza.
+In November 2022, Borderland Beat was the first media outlet to report that drug trafficker Edgar Valdez-Villarreal "La Barbie" was no longer in Bureau of Prisons custody.
+Mexican President Andrés Manuel López Obrador referenced Borderland Beat's story, stating in a press conference that he believed Borderland Beat received the information in a leak.

 Lawsuit

-In October 2020, BB announced that they were shutting down their website in response to a lawsuit issued against them by a Mexican drug lord.
-The drug lord in question was Armando Valencia Cornelio, former leader of the Milenio Cartel, who sued BB through the United States District Court for the Northern District of California for publishing a story about him that included personal information.
-BB reporter "MX" published an article in June 2020 giving an overview of his criminal career and release from U.S. prison earlier that year.
+In October 2020, Borderland Beat announced that they were shutting down their website in response to a lawsuit issued against them by a Mexican drug lord.
+The drug lord in question was Armando Valencia Cornelio, former leader of the Milenio Cartel, who sued Borderland Beat through the United States District Court for the Northern District of California for publishing a story about him that included personal information.
+Borderland Beat reporter "MX" published an article in June 2020 giving an overview of his criminal career and release from U.S. prison earlier that year.
 The article stated that Valencia Cornelio was moving to Atherton, California, and had lymphoma cancer.
-The story was originally published by the Mexican newspaper Reforma and translated and republished by BB.
+The story was originally published by the Mexican newspaper Reforma and translated and republished by Borderland Beat.
 Multiple other media outlets in Mexico also circulated the story and were eventually included in Valencia Cornelio's lawsuit.

 In efforts to conceal his identity, Valencia Cornelio was granted a "John Doe" plaintiff identity after his attorney Jeffrey Mendelman filed a motion.
-In the lawsuit, Valencia Cornelio's defense complained that BB violated Blogger's privacy policy by publishing personal information about him.
+In the lawsuit, Valencia Cornelio's defense complained that Borderland Beat violated Blogger's privacy policy by publishing personal information about him.
 The BB report included an old California driver's license (CDL) that Valencia Cornelio once owned.
 That CDL included the "...driver’s license number, address, sex, height, weight, date of birth and signature of [Valencia Cornelio]."
 The CDL was originally published by the Mexican newspaper El Norte in 2003, the year Valencia Cornelio was arrested in Mexico.
-BB closed down their main website but said that they would continue their efforts on a smaller scale through their Twitter account.
+Borderland Beat closed down their main website but said that they would continue their efforts on a smaller scale through their Twitter account.
 They said they were hoping to relaunch in January 2021.
-BB relaunched in January 2021 as projected.
+Borderland Beat relaunched in January 2021 as projected.
 They reiterated their commitment to reporting on Mexican drug cartels, and said they would keep their readers informed on the progression of the lawsuit.

 Borderland Beat has since resumed reporting and their website is back online.